Tuition Due Dates

 Tuition and Financial Aid Refunds

 To ensure timely and accurate delivery of your refund monies, ICC offers eRefund services to students.
 To take advantage of this service, you must set up an eRefund account through your MyICC account.
-You can find detailed instructions on setting up this account icc.edu/admissions/paying-for-college/how-to-tutorials/.
+You can find detailed instructions on setting up this account icc.edu/admissions/financial-aid/cost-of-attending/.

 It is the policy of ICC to deduct from a student’s refund any outstanding obligation when the refund is processed.
 Obligations include, but are not limited to, tuition, returned payments, NSF fees, institutional emergency loans, traffic fines, library fines, etc. By law, ICC is allowed to use financial aid refund dollars to pay any outstanding obligation for tuition and fees for a prior term within the same academic year but only $200 can be used to pay an obligation from a previous academic year.
 It is the student’s responsibility to ensure any remaining balance is paid in full or future services (registration, transcripts, etc.) will be withheld from the student.
 Financial aid refund checks not cashed within 60 days will be cancelled and the funds will be returned back to the Federal Student Aid program.